 Why an Organizational Structure is Needed?

 Organizations are established in typical ways to reach different targets, and the structure of an organization can expedite or complicate its progress toward reaching these targets.
-In an organization without structure nobody knows whom to report and unclear roles and responsibilities can cause issues.
+In an organization, without structure, nobody knows whom to report and unclear roles and responsibilities can cause issues.

 Poorly designed organizational structures create confusion and reduce the quality of decision making within the organization.

-What are the Types of Organizational Structures
+What are the 4 Types of Organizational Structures ?

-For example a manager of research-development department supervises the team members and reports to a vice president who is responsible for research-development operations.
+For example, a manager of research-development department supervises the team members and reports to a vice president who is responsible for research-development operations.

 One of the advantages of functional organizational structures is that team members are grouped by their skills and functions within the organization.
-The team members use their energies and expertises to perform their roles as a team.
+The team members use their energies and expertise to perform their roles as a team.

 A disadvantage of functional organizational structures is that there is a lack of communication between the functional departments.
 Most of the discussions take place at department managers or higher levels.

 A Matrix Organization structure is a company structure in which the reporting relationships are established as a matrix.
 An employee may have vertical and horizontal reporting lines.
-Also an employee may be part of multiple departments and may have multiple managers.
+Also, an employee may be part of multiple departments and may have multiple managers.

 Matrix organizational structures allow employees to share their expertise and decisions across the departments.
-However reporting to multiple managers may cause confusion and employee dissatisfaction within the organization.
+However, reporting to multiple managers may cause confusion and employee dissatisfaction within the organization.

-Matrix organizational structures can also be categorized as strong matrix, weak matrix and balanced matrix based on the role and authority of the project manager.
+Matrix organizational structures can also be categorized as a strong matrix, weak matrix and balanced matrix based on the role and authority of the project manager.

 Projectized Organization structure is established specifically for a project.
 The project team members work under the management of the project manager and they report to him.
 When the project has completed the whole team will dissolve.
 The project manager has all the authority to manage the team and achieve the goals.

-Reporting directly to the project manager reduces conflicts and speed ups decision making within the projectized organization structures.
+Reporting directly to the project manager reduces conflicts and speedups decision making within the projectized organization structures.
 Arising from the power, project managers may become arrogant and this damages the communication lines.

 Composite Organization Structures

-Composite Organizational Structure is a combination of other types of structures.
+Composite Organizational Structure is a combination of other types of organizational structures.
 A composite organizational structure may include two or more than two structures in a special project.